 Don’t forget your SEO.

 Writing for your own site is a perfect chance to use your keywords and also for you to link to relevant parts of your own site and other external bodies.
-Have a look at Google analytics and find out what kind of terms your customers are searching on and optimise your posts to take advantage.
+Have a look at Google analytics and find out what kind of terms your customers are searching on and SEO agency to take advantage.

 Promote your blog.